-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-- Ofsted Data Summary 2022 shows that despite being 'well above average, for FSM, SEN and EHCPs the school achieves 'in line with national' on KS2 Progress, KS2 Attainment and KS 1 Attainment - 2023 Data shows the school achieving in line with similar schools and pupil premium performance matching Kent and National average this is impressive considering the number of EHCPs in the year group - Our school data is showing that Pupil Premium children who do not have SEN are achieving in line with all other children, this evidence is confirmed in national test data - Children receiving targeted support are making accelerated progress and rigorous assessment is having an impact - Incidents of poor behaviour are lower than in previous years and children feel well supported - All classes have attended a Road Trip for the last three years (covid excepted) - Three quarters of the children have attended an extra-curricular activity up from 43% three years ago - Most recent parental survey (October 2022, shows a very high level of satisfaction with the school (over 90%), with at least 60% of parents being 'Extremely Satisfied' - Pupil premium attendance at after school activities is high 57% of children attending are pupil premium (Homework Club 62%, Sports Clubs 48% and Other 61%) - Attendance remains a significant challenge post covid and we are not near to prepandemic levels
+- Ofsted Inspection (March 2024) judged pupils personal development to be 'Outstanding'. - Ofsted Data Summary 2023 and 4 shows that despite being 'well above average, for FSM, SEN and EHCPs the school achieves 'in line with national' on KS2 Progress and KS2 Attainment - 2024 Data shows the school achieving in line with similar schools and pupil premium performance matching Kent and National average - this is impressive considering the number of EHCPs in the year group - Our school data is showing that Pupil Premium children who do not have SEN are achieving in line with all other children, this evidence is confirmed in national test data - Children receiving targeted support are making accelerated progress and rigorous assessment is having an impact - Incidents of poor behaviour are lower than in previous years and children feel well supported - Exclusions for 2023 2024 have reduced significantly three year declining trend - All classes have attended a Road Trip for the last three years - Three quarters of the children have attended an extra-curricular activity up from 43% three years ago - Most recent parental survey (up to March 2024) shows a very high level of satisfaction with the school (99%), with at least 72% of parents being 'Extremely Satisfied' - Pupil premium attendance at after school activities is high 57% of children attending are pupil premium (Homework Club 62%, Sports Clubs 48% and Other 61%) - Attendance remains a significant challenge post covid and we are not near to prepandemic levels - however there was a small increase (0.43%) in 2023 - 2024